foss-for-synopsys-dwc-arc-processors/documentation/docs/baremetal/hardware/hsdk.md

 ## Running an Application

+!!! warning

+    If `snps_hsdk_4xd.cfg` configuration file us not available in your installation, then consider using `snps_hsdk.cfg`.

 Follow [Using OpenOCD](../../platforms/use-openocd.md) guide and start OpenOCD with 49101 port and `snps_hsdk.cfg` (for HSDK) of `snps_hsdk_4xd.cfg` (for HSDK 4xD) configuration file.
 Here is a possible output for HSDK 4xD: